The latest from the Political Grapevine:

 Not So Diverse

-NPR radio host Tavis Smiley — who's leaving NPR after hosting his own show for three years — is condemning his own radio network for failing to adequately reach out to minorities, insisting,
+NPR radio host Tavis Smiley (search) — who's leaving NPR after hosting his own show for three years — is condemning his own radio network for failing to adequately reach out to minorities, insisting,

 "It is ironic that a Republican President has an Administration that is more inclusive and more diverse than a so-called liberal-media-elite network."